 How can publishers offer a compelling digital ad experience?

 Creating a “compelling ad experience” is easier said than done, especially when over 63 million US users have already decided to block ads.
 I highly doubt an “amazing ad experience” is going to compel those people to get rid of their ad blockers.
 In my opinion, the issue isn’t with unpersuasive advertisements, but rather the over-abundant amount of ads we are subject to in a single browsing experience.
-“The good news is that numbers like this have forced those within the industry to think long and hard about what it is that they need to do better,” says Bill Fisher, eMarketer Analyst.
+As eMarketer Analyst Bill Fisher says, “the good news is that numbers like this have forced those within the industry to think long and hard about what it is that they need to do better.”

 How do marketers get around ad blocking?